Z-Js-Framework/z-js/README.md

 });
 ```

-then in any compoent you can just do something like...
+then in any component you can just do something like...

 ```js
 import {